heygrady/react-redux-notes/readme.md

 ## Middleware blues
 The biggest missing piece from the starter kit is a strong opinion about [middleware](http://redux.js.org/docs/advanced/Middleware.html).
 Don't get slowed down if you don't understand middleware right now.
 What you need to know is that you will use someone else's middleware, you likely won't write your own.
 The Redux community is coalescing around [redux-sagas](http://yelouafi.github.io/redux-saga/index.html) as the middleware of choice.
 Each project is free to make its own choice in this regard and Redux seems to have left this gap wide open on purpose.
 You'll likely feel extremely opinionated yourself once you get started on your *second* app.

-When we get there you'll want to choose between [redux-saga](https://github.com/yelouafi/redux-saga), [redux-effects](https://github.com/redux-effects/redux-effects), [redux-side-effects](https://github.com/gregwebs/redux-side-effect), and [redux-loop](https://github.com/raisemarketplace/redux-loop).
+When we get there you'll want to choose between [redux-saga](https://github.com/yelouafi/redux-saga), [redux-effects](https://github.com/redux-effects/redux-effects), [redux-side-effects](https://github.com/salsita/redux-side-effects), and [redux-loop](https://github.com/raisemarketplace/redux-loop).
 Unless of course you're in love with [redux-thunk](https://github.com/gaearon/redux-thunk).

-We're going to be [using Redux-Sagas](http://riadbenguella.com/from-actions-creators-to-sagas-redux-upgraded/) and [you should too](http://stackoverflow.com/questions/34570758/why-do-we-need-middleware-for-async-flow-in-redux/34623840#34623840).
+We're going to be [using redux-saga](http://riadbenguella.com/from-actions-creators-to-sagas-redux-upgraded/) and [you should too](http://stackoverflow.com/questions/34570758/why-do-we-need-middleware-for-async-flow-in-redux/34623840#34623840).
 But there are other options for [Redux effects middleware](https://blog.hivejs.org/building-the-ui-2/) if the Sagas middleware isn't right for you.

 ## High-level Concepts
 It's important to get a picture of how a typical starter-kit app is structured because it makes it clear how to apply the core principles of React-Redux.
 At it's core React-Redux is a marriage of components to a store (React deals with components, Redux deals with the store).
 Most people get a little lost at this point so we'll try to dive into a quick example starting with a plain React component (see below).

 There's a good [write-up about "smart" and "dumb" components](https://medium.com/@dan_abramov/smart-and-dumb-components-7ca2f9a7c7d0#.vsnf17nol), by the creator of Redux.
 In short, a "smart" component knows about the outside world.
 A "dumb" component only cares about itself.

 *Note:* It's now passé to refer to presentational components as "dumb."
-It's not cool to pass judgment, they're just components, there's no need to be rude about it ;) You actually have to know about words like dumb and smart and duck because they're still used all over the Redux ecosystem.
+It's not cool to pass judgment, they're just components, there's no need to be rude about it ;) You actually have to know about words like "dumb" and "smart" and "duck" because they're still used all over the Redux ecosystem.
 We need to know the old terms while we wait for the documentation to catch up to trends.

-**A redux app is made of:**
+#### A redux app is made of:
 - components (dumb)
 - containers (smart)
 - modules (duck)

-**A duck is made of:**
+#### A module is made of:
 - constants
 - actions
 - reducers